kaz-utashiro/greple-update/README.md

 # DESCRIPTION

-This **greple** module substitute the target file contents by command output.
+This **greple** module substitute the target file content by command output.
 For example, next command replace all words in the file to uppercase.